8:1 Now of the things which we have spoken [this is] the sum:

 which was established upon better promises.

-more excellent...by how much- cp.
+more excellent...by how much...- cp.
 NIV reading:

 "The ministry Jesus has received is as superior to theirs as the covenant, of which He is mediator, is superior to the old one... and it is founded upon better promises."

-mediator- GK=mesites, the arbitrator who formulates or secures a covenant between parties.
+mediator {GK=mesites, the arbitrator who formulates or secures a covenant between parties.}

-covenant- GK=diatheke, a disposition, a dividing (eg., of an inheritance).
+covenant {GK=diatheke, a disposition, a dividing (eg., of an inheritance)}

-In the following examples, who was the mediator of the covenant?
+Who was the mediator of the covenant?

 Upon whose performance did the covenant stand or fall?

-The new covenant is unconditional, resting upon God's promises alone.
+The New Covenant is "unconditional," resting upon God's promises alone.

-God commits Himself to their fulfillment.
-He says "I will...
-I will..." (vs. 8,10,12)
+God commits Himself to fulfill His promises, saying: "I will...
+I will..." (v.8,10,12)

 8:7 For if that first [covenant] had been faultless,